-If you’re landing on my website or Instagram or if you ever meet me in person you’ll know that my love affair with food goes deep.
-I love everything about it.
-The ceremony, the occasion, the taste, the exploration.
-Everything about it … But that hasn’t always been the way.
+If you’re landing on my website or Instagram or if you ever meet me in person you’ll know that my love affair with food goes deep but that hasn’t always been the way.

 Any type of diet is disordered eating.
-If you’re eating a quinoa salad at 1:25 pm because ‘it’s part of the plan’ but TRULY want that BLT you’re not letting yourself have then that’s an example of disordered eating.
+If you’re eating a quinoa salad at 1:25 pm because ‘it’s part of the plan’ but TRULY want that a bag of crisps you’re not letting yourself have then that’s an example of disordered eating.
 You’re going against your bodies wants and needs.
-Now, disordered eating is very different to an eating disorder and I am not going to put them in the same category but it’s when you can’t stop thinking about that BLT all day that things become an issue.
+Now, disordered eating is very different to an eating disorder and I am not going to put them in the same category but dieting becomes a problem when you can’t stop thinking about that bag of crisps all day.
 It’s also when it starts to affect your social life and relationships with friends and family.
 Remember you don’t have to look super skinny to have an eating disorder.
 Restriction breeds obsession, obsession leads to bigger problems.
 The diet culture sucks and it’s not worth sacrificing your mental health for.

 What I’m trying to say is that food has become a bit of an enemy in today’s society but it shouldn’t be.
 Food is our friend, our best friend in the whole world and we shouldn’t be scared of it.
 Even white bread, people!
 It should be used to nourish, enjoy and satisfy ourselves rather than punish ourselves which is what so many of us do nowadays!
 (My past self-included in that) I once read, “don’t waste 95% of your life trying to weigh 5% less.”
 Yes make healthy choices if you want to but for god’s sake if you really want that chocolate bar go have it!
 It’s all about listening to ourselves and learning to trust ourselves again.
 Isn’t your mental health and your enjoyment of life more important?
-You are allowed to eat what you want when you want but just make sure that your reasons are GENUINE and understand your body may not look the want it to.
-That’s not a bad thing though.
+Don’t take this as a free pass to binge and eat anything and everything you can get you’re hands on.
+This is not what this is about.
+You are allowed to eat what you want when you want but the key is making sure that your reasons are GENUINE.
 With a genuine trust in yourself and a genuine trust in your eating habits comes a genuine love for yourself and the body that you’re in.

 WE control food, food shouldn’t control us.
 That’s why the diet culture sucks!